ranyitz/code-migrate/README.md

     --dry, -d       Dry-run mode, does not modify files --yes, -y       Skip all confirmation prompts
-    --cwd           Runs the migration on this directory [defaults to process.cwd()] --quiet, -q     Runs on quiet mode (does not print results) --reporter      Choose a reporter ("default"/"quiet"/"markdown")
+    --cwd           Runs the migration on this directory [defaults to process.cwd()] --reporter      Choose a reporter ("default"/"quiet"/"markdown")
     --reportFile    Create a markdown report and output it to a file [for example "report.md"]
 ```